 Please remember to pack lunches and snacks that will not spoil and a refillable water bottle as campers will be outdoors and active throughout the day.
 We ask that you do not send products containing nuts or that may contain nuts listed on the labels.
 Please remind your child that they are not to share any food with other campers.
 Adult supervision is provided for all campers over the lunch period and during breaks.

-A healthy Pita Pit lunch is available on Wednesdays only.
+A healthy Pita Pit lunch is available Monday to Friday.

 Our camp is NUT-FREE.

 There are children attending our programs with nut allergies so please do not pack nut products.
 If nut products are brought they will be discarded immediately!